Appalachian Trail (Delaware River to NJ/NY Border)

 The Trail continues along the the Kittatinny Range and reaches the Catfish Fire Tower (1,565 feet) thirteen miles into this section.
 It is much more rugged and remote than most hikers expect, and there is abundant wildlife in the area including an active black bear population.
 The highest summit on the Trail in New Jersey is at Sunrise Mountain which has open ledges and beautiful views to the east.
 High Point State Park, however, has the highest point in the state at the High Point Monument (1,803 feet).
 It is located just off the A.T. on a blue-blazed side trail.
 The trail reaches the New Jersey/New York border after traversing the Vernon Valley, a former glacial lake.
 Near the Warwick Turnpike and Wawayanda State Park it crosses into New York along the ridge of Bearfort Mountain.

-- click to see trail photos from this backpacking trip on the A.T. in New Jersey: July 30-August 4, 1994
+- click for more photos from this hike on the A.T. in New Jersey: July 30-August 4, 1994

 - click for more information on the Appalachian Trail